 And now, let’s return to the main street in Neve Tzedek.

 When looking to the north of Shabazi Street, you can see Shalom Meir Tower.

 On Shabazi Street, you can find stores, art galleries, and restaurants.
 Here are several photos from Shabazi Street:

 Here is one of the more known houses in Neve Tzedek.
 It is covered with sculptures:

-If you are hungry, then there are several fine dining restaurants in this neighborhood.
-If you are less hungry, then visit Anita ice cream or yogurt cafe.
+If you are hungry, there are several fine dining restaurants in this neighborhood.
+And if you want something sweet, visit Anita ice cream and yogurt cafe.
 From our experience, they are great.

 Though the neighborhood is not that big, we did not cover all of it in several hours.
 And that is because there are many things to see.
-For example, we did not touch the subject of famous residents, like Shai Agnon.
-But, our time was running out, so we headed back to the HaTachana Compound.
+For example, we did not touch on the subject of famous residents like Shai Agnon.
+But our time was running out, so we headed back to the HaTachana Compound.